-At the beginning of each semester, new students and staff are trained on fire safety and policies in on-campus housing.
+At the beginning of each semester, new students and staff are trained on fire safety in on-campus housing.
 All housing guidelines and policies are posted on BYU's on-campus housing website (https://housing.byu.edu/secure/services/c_conf_housing_information/PoliciesConference.aspx).
 Fire drills are conducted one or more times each year.

-Fire Drills

-In 2020, the Barlow Center held one fire drill.
+Fire Drills In 2021, the Barlow Center held three fire drills.